 \section{Conclusion}

-In this paper, we measure the association capabilities of language models of varying sizes, utilizing the LAMA and Enron Email datasets.
+In this paper, we measure the association capabilities of language models.
 Our results highlight that language models demonstrate enhanced association capabilities as their scale enlarges.
 Additionally, we reveal that LMs can better associate related entities when target pairs display shorter co-occurrence distances and/or higher co-occurrence frequencies within the training data.
 However, there's a noticeable threshold beyond which the association does not improve.
 Moreover, other factors such as the complexity of prediction tasks and the quality of the training data also play crucial roles in influencing the association of language models.

 Furthermore, we investigate the potential risks of PII leakage in LLMs due to their association capabilities.
 From a privacy standpoint, it is crucial to remain vigilant, as the challenges associated with PII leakage may intensify as LLMs continue to evolve and grow in scale.

-Our study contributes to the understanding of the association capabilities of LLMs and their implications for PII leakage problem.
-We hope these findings can help researchers and practitioners to develop and deploy LLMs more responsibly, taking into account the privacy risks and potential mitigation strategies.
+We hope our findings can help researchers and practitioners to develop and deploy LLMs more responsibly, taking into account the privacy risks and potential mitigation strategies.\looseness=-1